Having children is expensive.

 You may be interested in: How to get a loan while on benefits?

-If you already have or care for a child that’s younger than 16, can only get a grant if you are expecting a multiple birth, in which case you’ll get:
+If you already have or care for a child that’s younger than 16, you can only get a grant if you are expecting multiple births, in which case you’ll get:

 |If you have children under 16||Amount for twins||Amount for triplets (or more)|